wjlove/WHAQM/readme.md

 ## Software Setup

-This project assumes a fairly advanced level of knowledge about BalenaCloud and the steps to create a new fleet.
-If this is your first time deploying a project and you want to learn more about balena Cloud, we recommend familiarizing yourself by following the steps in this [Getting Started](https://www.balena.io/docs/learn/getting-started/raspberrypi4-64/nodejs/) tutorial.
-While working with the tutorial keep in mind that the Raspberry Pi device type you choose to use while building your WHAQM display, you will need to select the appropriate one while creating your fleet.
-Next you can create a Fleet in your balenaCloud dashboard and `balena push` this code to it the traditional way.
+This project assumes a fairly advanced level of knowledge about BalenaCloud and the steps to necessary to create a new fleet and new devices.
+If this is your first time deploying a project and you want to learn more about balena Cloud, I recommend familiarizing yourself by following the steps in this [Getting Started](https://www.balena.io/docs/learn/getting-started/raspberrypi4-64/nodejs/) tutorial.
+While working with the tutorial keep in mind the Raspberry Pi device type you choose to use while building your WHAQM display as you will need to select the appropriate one while creating your fleet.
+After you have created a fleet with devices in your balenaCloud dashboard you can `balena push` this code to it the traditional way.

 **_Or…._**

-You can deploy this app  in one click using the button below:
+You can deploy this project in one click using the button below:

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/wjlove/WHAQM)

-This will automagiclly allow you to create, or use an existing fleet, install the appropriate software and prepare everything for your first device deployment.
-Note:  this will take some time but you can follow the progress in the “Releases” window on the right:
+This will automagiclly allow you to create (or use an existing) fleet, install the appropriate software and prepare everything for your first device deployment.
+Pressing the button will walk you thru the necessary steps to get started.
+After providing the needed information balena Cloud will collect and build the appropriate software for your devices.
+This will take some time, but you can follow the progress in the “Releases” window on the right:

 ![](https://github.com/wjlove/WHAQM/blob/main/documentation/images/Screenshot-Build-in-Progress.jpg?raw=true) _Build in progress_